Death: Society and culture

 Death is personified in many cultures, with such symbolic representations as the Grim Reaper, Azrael, the Hindu god Yama, and Father Time.
 In western cultures, the Grim Reaper, or figures similar to it, is the most popular depiction of death.

 In Brazil, death is counted officially when it is registered by existing family members at a cartório, a government-authorized registry.
 Before being able to file for an official death, the deceased must have been registered for an official birth at the cartório.
-Though a Public Registry Law guarantees all Brazilian citizens the right to register deaths, regardless of their financial means of their family members (often children), the Brazilian government has not taken away the burden, the hidden costs, and fees of filing for a death.
-For many impoverished families, the indirect costs and burden of filing for a death lead to a more appealing, unofficial, local, and cultural burial, which, in turn, raises the debate about inaccurate mortality rates.
+Though a Public Registry Law guarantees all Brazilian citizens the right to register deaths, regardless of the financial means of their family members (often children), the Brazilian government has not taken away the burden, hidden costs, and fees of filing for a death.
+For many impoverished families, the indirect costs and burden of filing for a death lead to a more appealing unofficial, local, and cultural burial, which in turn raises the debate about inaccurate mortality rates.

 Talking about death and witnessing it is a difficult issue in most cultures.
 Western societies may like to treat the dead with the utmost material respect, with an official embalmer and associated rites.
-Eastern societies (like India) may be more open to accepting it as a fait accompli, with a funeral procession of the dead body ending in an open-air burning-to-ashes.
+Eastern societies like India may be more open to accepting it as a fait accompli, with a funeral procession of the dead body ending in an open-air burning-to-ashes.